metapages/compute-queues/README.md

 built from the beginning to be web-first shareable, and require an all-or-nothing approach to using those systems.

+Existing systems for work queues exist, but they are either built for different specific purposes, such as CI/CD pipelines (github actions and google cloud build), or they are internal and language specific.

-Project Asman solves this.
+Project Asman solves this by providing a web-based queue API.
 A lightweight web or CLI client submits Docker jobs to a queue.
 If the queue does not exist, it is immediately created.
 Any connected worker—yours, your institution’s, or a collaborator’s—can pick up the job, run it, and return the results.
 Supporting small teams to collaborate was a driving force for this project.

 The API is efficient, open-source, and built for flexibility: workers can run locally, on a cluster, or be dynamically scaled via cloud providers.
 Docker